Errold Glenn Elad

 Dr. Elad completed his Doctor of Behavioral Health degree, an MA in Applied Ethics and the Profession with an emphasis on Biomedical and Health Ethics, an MS in Addiction Psychology, a BA in Anthropology, and a BS in Family and Human Development, all with honors from Arizona State University.
 He also holds an AS in Computer and Business Technology with high honors from San Diego Mesa College.

-He currently serves as an adjunct faculty member in the Psychology Department at Rio Salado College and works as a curriculum developer contract at Cummings Graduate Institute for Behavioral Health Studies, where he designed a graduate-level course on LGBTQ+ in healthcare.
+He currently serves as an adjunct faculty member in the Psychology Department at Rio Salado College and as an instructional professional in the Addiction Program at the ASU Psychology Department.
+He also worked as a curriculum developer contract at Cummings Graduate Institute for Behavioral Health Studies, where he designed a graduate-level course on LGBTQ+ in healthcare.
 With a strong academic background, Dr. Elad has dedicated himself to acquiring valuable work experience, including roles as a credential evaluator, Dean of Students, Lead Student Advisor, and Outreach Specialist.
 He demonstrated outstanding organizational and communication skills in these positions, consistently meeting and exceeding project goals.

 Doctor of Behavioral Health